paulstephane/UPLPlayer/README.md

 - more files can be stored on a USB drive and played on the UPL (max: 98000 albums)
 - tracks contained in the single-file wav are displayed and can be played individually
 - albums can be played gaplessely (provided the tracks are gapless)
-- albums can be grouped in folders
+- albums can be organized in folders

-## Cue sheets

 Use of single-file albums with cue sheets is possible with the following restrictions: